Yuandong-Fei/KeyBoard_Design_from_scratch/README.md

   PCB skills are required for designing the curcuit board that supports the software and the keys Design PCB circuit boards using Altium Designer, which operatres in windows and requires C# .

+Day 3
+ Having been doing stuff for University, I have delayed the project....
+ However, I'm back now.
+ Started research again, learning about PCB designing using Altium Designer.